 Dragon fruit, also known as pitaya, is a stunningly sweet, creamy fruit that is a type of cactus of the genus Hylocereus, in which there are just about twenty different species.
-Here’s a quick guide with tips on buying, prepping and how to use dragon fruit.
+Here’s a quick guide featuring tips on how to buy, prep, and use dragon fruit.
 You’ll find links to recipes as well.

 The fruit is native to warm-weather regions, such as Mexico, Guatemala, Nicaragua, Costa Rica, El Salvador, and northern South America.
 Now, it’s grown all over the world and is especially popular in Southeast Asian and Latin American countries.

 Dragon fruit gets its name from its vibrant skin and scales that resemble a dragon.
 It comes in yellow and red varieties.
 Inside you’re likely to see black seeds and white pulp or black seeds with red pulp.

 The flavor of the various colors of dragon fruit is similar, and can be described as a slightly sweet cross between a pear and kiwi.
 The fruit can be enjoyed in smoothies, desserts, or simply on its own.